 The 6-7 Poljan completed just 52% of his throws for 625 yards and two scores with five picks.
 The 6-4, 222-pound Dormady started out his career at Tennessee and threw for almost 1,300 yards with seven scores in his 13 games.
 He transferred to Houston where he didn’t see the light of day, completing just 2-of 5 passes for eight yards.

-6. Gage Gubrud, Eastern Washington to UNDECIDED
+6. Gage Gubrud, Eastern Washington to Washington State

 In 2016, Gubrud threw for 5,160 yards and 48 touchdowns for EWU, and followed it up with a 3,326-yard, 26-score season, He threw 13 touchdowns last season before getting hurt.
-The 6-2, 205-pounder is ready-made to step in, but again, he has to be eligible.
-Boise State is a possibility, too.
+As long as he’s okay, the 6-2, 205-pounder should be outstanding.